-Are you planning a trip to Malta and wondering maybe which are the best things you can’t miss?
+Are you planning a trip to Malta and wondering where to start?
 Don’t you worry, I’ve got you covered!
 Find out from this article which are the best things you can’t miss in Malta.
-Also, check my interactive map to have a better idea of every landmark and place I mentioned in this article.
+Also, check my interactive map to understand better every landmark and place I mentioned in this article.

 Disclosure. *This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*